-Sage Expands into New Markets and Capabilities to Boost SMBs’ Productivity
+Sage expands into new markets and capabilities to boost SMBs’ productivity

 Sage Intacct Accounts Payable (AP) Automation – Sage Intacct continues its investment in accounts payable to enable an automated end-to-end workflow from bill receipt to payment, reconciliation, and reporting.
 AI-powered bill automation receives, scans, and populates draft bills, including matching to vendors, coding accounts and dimensions, and identifying duplicate bills and exceptions.
 It complements the automated payment functionality, Vendor Payments powered by CSI, that was released earlier in 2022.
 The combination of bill automation and vendor payments helps customers streamline and simplify AP processing, spend less time on manual tasks and get payments out faster alongside paying vendors the way they prefer to be paid.

-AP Bill Automation is rolling out to US customers beginning with the R4 release.
+AP Bill Automation is rolling out to US customers beginning with Sage Intacct 2022 Release 4.
 The rollout across US channels is planned for 2023.
 Pricing is per transaction.
 There are no subscription or implementation fees.

 Sage Intacct 1099 E-filing powered by TaxBandits - Built jointly with TaxBandits, e-filing 1099s is easy, fast, and secure.
 US customers submit 1099 data from Sage Intacct to TaxBandits with the press of a button.
 TaxBandits provides automatic validation to catch common filing errors, helping customers submit error-free returns to avoid penalties, corrections, and multiple filing fees.
 Forms are mailed to recipients, and tax information can be submitted all at once to the IRS with instant status updates.
 Customers stay current with federal and state tax law changes, reduce errors, and easily meet recently lowered IRS e-filing thresholds.